• Skip to primary navigation

 Creme egg blondies pin image.

-Decadent and fudgy creme egg blondies, studded with mini creme eggs, chocolate chips, and topped with halved full-size creme eggs and a chocolate drizzle.
-Basically, these are a creme egg lover's dream come true!
+Decadent and fudgy creme egg blondies, studded with mini Cadbury creme eggs, chocolate chips, and topped with halved full-size creme eggs and a chocolate drizzle.
+If you're a fan of creme eggs and blondies, then this recipe is perfect for you!

-The chocolate-laden Easter blondies are perfect for bake sales, parties, and even served as an easy dessert with a scoop of vanilla or chocolate ice cream!
+The chocolate-filled Easter blondies are ideal for bake sales and parties, and they can also be served as a quick dessert with a scoop of vanilla or chocolate ice cream!

-They're gloriously soft, dense, and gooey, with a silky smooth sweetness from the creme eggs.
+They're ooey, gooey, and soft, with a silky smooth sweetness from the creme eggs.
 Just a whole lot of blondie yumminess!

 👩🍳 Prefer brownies?
 Then you'll definitely want to try my creme egg brownies!